 Interview with Jan:

-What do you like about WordCamp Prague the most?
+What do you like most about WordCamp Prague?

 I don’t even know where to begin, honestly.
 Besides enjoying the event itself, which I’ve been doing regularly since the first WordCamp Prague in 2014 (where I actually met Agnes which ultimately led to me being hired by OTGS), this time I was noticing that we’ve actually created something that brings a great value to most attendees, something that people enjoy very much.